 1988 - The Poncan Theatre Company, a non-profit, tax-exempt corporation, was organized by Kay County cultural and preservation enthusiasts who recognized the historical importance of the theatre to the community.

 1989 - The theatre building was donated to the Poncan Theatre Company through a generous gift from Enloe and Wanda Baumert.
-Larry Buck’s drive and passion to save the Poncan across the next 20 plus years were monumental and continue to this day.
+Larry Buck’s drive and passion to save the Poncan across the next 20 plus years were monumental.

 1990 - The dream of restoring the historically significant Poncan Theatre began in earnest in June, with the kickoff of a membership drive.
 The goal was to raise $930,000 to restore the 1927 theatre and operate it as a performing arts center.
 The restoration was slated to be done in three phases: 1) replace roof, update mechanical, electrical, and sound systems, 2) clean/replace carpeting, revamp offices and stage areas, and 3) restore original marquee, secure stained glass panels, and repair exterior masonry.